noryev/openlinks-linktree-scraper/README.md

 This repo is intended to be added to the Openlinks project in the form of a fillable form that can automatically scrape the links and input those scraped links into a Openlinks page

+## How to get this example to work-

+Figure out how to run this example and then record it in here-

 ## Credits

 I started this library off from this template: https://github.com/krasimir/webpack-library-starter